 What put you on the path to your current role?

-What’s the most surprising or interesting thing that happened with your work at AI2 recently?
+What’s the most surprising or interesting thing that has happened with your work at AI2 recently?

-What are you looking forward to with your work this summer?
+What are you looking forward to with your work this fall?

-What’s one piece of advice you’d give an aspiring software engineer?
+One piece of advice you’d give an aspiring Young Investigator:

 Most underrated activity or place in Seattle?